 Step 1: Search for Influential Bloggers

-Your first task, unsurprisingly, is to determine who the influencers are in your niche.
+Your first task, unsurprisingly, is to determine which online bloggers and social media stars are the influencers are in your niche.
 You may already know some of them, but there will probably be many more.

-There are several you can use to help you build your list.
+There are several tools you can use to help you build your list.

-- Moz FollowerWonk- although FollowerWonk doesn’t directly show you influential blogs, it does show you influential people on Twitter.
+- FollowerWonk - although FollowerWonk doesn’t directly provide you with information about influential blogs, it does show you influential people on Twitter.
 You can search by a category and FollowerWonk comes up with influential people who use that term in their profiles.
 You can then take a closer look at these people to find influential bloggers.
-You may still choose to build up relationships with non-blogging people who rate highly in Follwerwonk, as they will be very useful for sharing your content.
+You may still choose to build up relationships with non-blogging people who rate highly in Followerwonk, as they will be very useful for sharing your content.

 - Google Search - as with everything else, you can find influential bloggers in your niche simply by undertaking a Google search.
 Google clearly considers a blog that it places in a high position to be important.
 Unlike Alltop and FollowerWonk you will gain your best results by using long tail keywords in Google, e.g. where you might use “fishing” in AllTop, you might do better to search for “deep sea fishing” in Google.